BBC One: Regional variations

 BBC One has individual continuity and opt-outs for Scotland, Wales and Northern Ireland.
 Each variant maintains the BBC One logo with the addition of the constituent country name beneath it.

 In England, each region has an individual regional news and current affairs programme opt-out as well as a limited amount of continuity.
 UK Today, a news programme, was shown nationally to digital viewers in place of regional programmes when they were unavailable to broadcast on analogue television.
 The programme was discontinued in 2002 and replaced by a transmission of BBC London News until all BBC regions were made available digitally.

-BBC One Scotland has the greatest level of variation from the generic channel, owing to BBC Scotland scheduling Scottish programming on the main BBC Scotland channel, rather than on BBC Two.
+BBC One Scotland has the greatest level of variation from the generic channel, owing to BBC Scotland scheduling Scottish programming on the main BBC Scotland channel, rather than on BBC Two Scotland which closed in 2019.
 BBC One Scotland variations include the soap opera River City and the football programme Sportscene, the inclusion of which causes programming to be displaced or replaced.

 BBC One Wales was considered a separate channel by the BBC as early as its launch in the mid-1960s, appearing as BBC Wales.